 Fiction books are (generally) easy: they’re organized by the author’s last name!
 But non-fiction books?

-The non-fiction section is the MOST mysterious area in the entire children’s library, and it’s all because of the numbers.
-Instead of being organized by title or author, non-fiction books are organized by topic!
-And those topics are cataloged as numbers.
+The non-fiction section is the MOST mysterious area in the entire children’s library…and it’s all because of the numbers.
+Instead of being organized by title or author, non-fiction books are organized by subject!
+And those subjects are organized into blocks of numbers.

-The Dewey Decimal system is NOT some secret professional librarian thing that can’t be learned without getting a Master’s degree.
-Anybody can learn it, and everybody can USE it.
-And once you figure out which numbers are the ones your kids are into the most, it makes it super easy to get to that section at the library, find books, and get to reading even faster.
+Since the Dewey system runs along an increasing numeral format, that means you really only need to worry about the first thing.
+And once you figure out which Dewey numbers have the subjects your kids are into the most, it makes it super easy to get to that section at the library, find books, and get to reading even faster.

 Of course, having a cheat sheet to take with you to the library would definitely help!

 Here’s a quick intro to the Dewey Decimal system as it’s used in most public (and school) libraries: